Texas Moves to Shield Burn Managers with Controversial Insurance Plan – A Lifesaver or Disaster?

 Senate Bill 2510 is a Texas proposal.
 It aims to create a state-run insurance pool for prescribed burn managers.
 This initiative aims to offer general liability coverage for certified professionals.
 They conduct controlled burns, which are vital for managing land and preventing wildfires.

 Prescribed burns have risks.
 This makes it hard for burn managers to get cheap liability coverage from private insurers.
 High costs and limited insurance options make it hard for landowners and professionals.
-The bill intends to fill this gap by offering a structured and state-supported alternative.
+The bill intends to u003cstrongu003efill this gapu003c/strongu003e by offering a structured and state-supported alternative.

-The Texas A&M Forest Service will manage the Temporary Prescribed Burn Manager Self-Insurance Pool.
-They will set eligibility requirements, safety standards, and premium structures for participants.
+The Texas Au0026amp;M Forest Service will manage the Temporary Prescribed Burn Manager Self-Insurance Pool.
+They will u003cstrongu003eset eligibility requirements, safety standards, and premium structuresu003c/strongu003e for participants.